August 30th, 2016 (continued)

 Thankfully, the border crossing is not far.
 Then again, every border crossing is really two border crossings with formalities on both sides.
 We don’t know how long this one is going to take but it helps to expect it to last all day, so we can only be pleasantly surprised if it doesn’t.
 Anyway, with enough food and water we’re prepared in case it does take all day.

-A group of fixers is already waiting at the Iranian side of the border.
+A group of touts is already waiting at the Iranian side of the border.
 They have probably decided unanimously that it’s the turn of the skinny wrinkled chain smoker with only two lower front teeth left in his mouth.
 We’ve improved on ignoring people like him but when he sees our Carnets de Passages he starts minding our business.
 Petra shoos him away for some added humiliation but it seems that he hasn’t given up yet.
 We take our valuables off the motorcycles and walk to the counter in the outside wall of the first building.

-The officer hops on his own motorcycle now and takes us to the actual Carnet Man over a very dusty unpaved road through a huddle of parked trucks.
+The officer hops onto his own motorcycle now and takes us to the actual Carnet Man over a very dusty unpaved road through a huddle of parked trucks.
 Carnet Man says we need to get exit stamps in our passports first.
 So we visit Stamp Man who is 100m away in a sort of trailer with a counter on one side.
 He asks us where we’re from.
 Mentally, I quickly go through the possible answers: